JeffreyRacine/bk/README.md

 -   The bkcde R package can be accessed at <https://github.com/JeffreyRacine/bkcde> (you need to first install this package if you wish to compile the slides)

+-   To install auxiliary packages required to compile the slides, run the following command in R:

+    install.packages(c("lpcde","np","pglm","progress","robustbase"),repos="https://cran.wu.ac.at/")

 > To generate the slides, a) click the CODE icon in the GitHub repository, b) click on Download ZIP, c) unzip the download, d) open index.qmd in RStudio, e) comment out the simulation section (this reads files from a subdirectory containing large data files so is not included in this repo), f) install the packages highlighted in RStudio, then g) click Render in RStudio (you may have to install a few packages - click install if presented with the option), h) be patient, the code can take some time to run and complete.